HenronenGIT/wolt-pre-assignment-backend/README.md

 # Wolt Summer 2023 Pre-assignment - Backend

+## Description

+HTTP backend API with a single endpoint, done with Python FastAPI.

 ##  How to use

 1. From the root of your repo run `uvicorn main:app`